 Eat smaller, more frequent meals.
 Instead of eating two or three large meals, eat five to six smaller ones spread throughout the day.

 Just Choose healthy foods.
 Avoid fads or extreme diets.
 Focus on following sensible diet that includes lean meats and is rich in fruits and vegetables.
 For a nutritious snack, eat nuts, which contain protein, fiber, and good fats.
 They also contain fiber which will fill you up.

 Drink plenty of water.
 Water not only keeps you hydrated; it also helps to curb food cravings by making you feel full.

 Minimize stress.
 The more stressed out you are, the more likely you are to use food as a coping mechanism.

 Exercise.
 Exercise boosts your mood and keeps stress in check.

 Learn what your triggers are.
 Uncover what habits trigger your unhealthy food behaviors.
 If seeing commercials for fast food triggers cravings, scale back on TV time and read a book.
 If your daily commute is littered with fast food restaurants, choose a different route to reduce temptation.

 Talk to a therapist.
 This is where we come in.
-At Thriveworks Westborough, our goal is to help you develop a healthier relationship with food.
+At Thriveworks Westborough in Worcester County, our goal is to help you develop a healthier relationship with food.

 Sample all the flavors life has to offer